bwolmarans/brett-agility-2018/docs/class1/class1.rst

 This class covers the following topics:

+- This is SO MUCH EASIER than editing in MS-Word!!!
 - Downloading a |f5| |bip| |ve|
 - Installing a |bip| |ve| image on a hypervisor
 - Installing a |f5| |bip| Appliance